Daniel Burges: Biography

-Burges was educated at Winchester College.
+Burges was born in Bloomsbury, London, on 1 July 1873 and educated at Winchester College.
 He was commissioned on 21 October 1893 as a second lieutenant into the Gloucestershire Regiment, and was promoted to lieutenant on 8 July 1897.
 Following the outbreak of the Second Boer War in late 1899, Burges was with the 2nd battalion of his regiment as they were sent to South Africa in January 1900.
 He participated in the Relief of Kimberley, operations in the Orange Free State, actions at Poplar Grove, Driefontein, Vet River, Zand River, the operations in the Transvaal, Rhenoster Kop, operations in Orange River Colony and in Cape Colony.
-For his service in the war, he received the Queen's South Africa Medal with four claps, and the King's South Africa Medal with two clasps.
-Burges stayed in South Africa until the end of the war in June 1902, and returned to Southampton on the SS Orcana in November 1902.
+For his service in the war, he received the Queen's South Africa Medal with four clasps, and the King's South Africa Medal with two clasps.
+At the end of the war Burges returned to Southampton on the SS Orcana, arriving in November 1902.

 Burges was promoted to captain on 25 October 1903.
 From 1908 to 1913 he was adjutant of the Punjab Volunteer Rifles.
 At the start of World War I he was with the 2nd Battalion, Gloucestershire Regiment with which he served at the Second Battle of Ypres where he was wounded and Mentioned in dispatches.
 After recovering from his wound he was appointed Temporary Lieutenant-Colonel to command the 10th (Service) Battalion, East Yorkshire Regiment (the 'Hull Commercials') on 11 November 1915.
 The battalion had just arrived at Fovant on Salisbury Plain to undergo intensive battle training with 31st Division before embarking for service overseas.
 It served in Egypt, guarding the Suez Canal from December to February 1916, when it was transferred to the British Expeditionary Force on the Western Front.

-Over forthcoming weeks the battalion took its turn in the routine of trench holding, working parties, patrolling and trench raiding.
+Over the forthcoming weeks the battalion took its turn in the routine of trench holding, working parties, patrolling and trench raiding.
 The 10th Battalion was to be in support of 31st Division's assault on the first day of the Battle of the Somme (1 July).
 It held the front line trenches during the British bombardment in the days leading up to the battle, suffering significant casualties from the German counter-bombardment (about 100 killed and wounded for 10th Bn alone).

-It is alleged that Lt-Col Burges was removed from his command the day before the battle for refusing to risk any more men after two failed attempts to recover the body of an officer (son of a well-known politician) from No man's land during the bombardment.
+It is alleged that Lt-Col Burges was removed from his command the day before the battle for refusing to risk any more men after two failed attempts to recover the body of an officer (a son of a well-known politician) from No man's land during the bombardment.
 Burges left 10th Bn East Yorks on 30 June to become an instructor at the Senior Officers' School.
-In September 1917 Burges took command of the 7th Bn South Wales Borderers at Salonika.
+In September 1917 he took command of the 7th Bn South Wales Borderers at Salonika, and was awarded the Distinguished Service Order in May 1918.